Introduction

 Recipe 4: Blackstone Shrimp Fried Rice

-Preheat your Blackstone to medium-high heat (around 375°F).
+Preheat your **Blackstone griddle** to **medium-high heat (≈375°F)**.

-Add a small amount of oil to one side of the griddle and pour in the beaten eggs.
-Let them cook for about 30 seconds, then gently scramble until just set.
-Remove to a plate and set aside.
+Add a little **oil**, pour in **beaten eggs**, and cook about **30 seconds**, gently scrambling until just set.
+Remove and set aside.

-Add a bit more oil and cook the shrimp in a single layer until pink and opaque, about 2 minutes per side.
-Season with a pinch of salt and pepper, then remove and set aside.
+Add a bit more oil, then cook **shrimp in a single layer** for **~2 minutes per side** until pink and opaque.
+Season with **salt and pepper**, then remove.

-Add a touch more oil and sauté the onions and garlic until fragrant, about 2 minutes.
+Add a touch more **oil** and sauté **onions and garlic** for **~2 minutes** until fragrant.

-Sprinkle with chopped green onions, give a final toss, and serve immediately.
+Top with **chopped green onions**, give one final toss, and serve immediately.

 Pro tip: Day-old cold rice works best as fresh rice can become mushy.